From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Experiments

-To isolate the impact of retrieval accuracy on end-to-end QA performance, we also evaluate EviPath-trained RAG agents in the distractor setting, where we use the 20 supporting facts~(paragraphs) provided with each test sample to simulate the retrieval results.
+\textbf{RQ4: To what extent does imperfect retrieval affect the end-to-end QA performance?} To isolate the impact of retrieval accuracy on end-to-end QA performance, we also evaluate EviPath-trained RAG agents in the distractor setting, where we use the 20 supporting facts~(paragraphs) provided with each test sample to simulate the retrieval results.
 From Figure~\ref{fig:ood} we observe that when the golden evidence is guaranteed to be included in the retrieval results, the performance ceiling rises substantially, underscoring the need for developing more advanced retrieval methods.
 In addition, the distractor setting allows us to make a direct comparison between EviPath and state-of-the-art reasoning path synthesis baselines, namely LongAlphaca~\citep{LongAlphaca}, LongAlign~\citep{LongAlign}, LongReward~\citep{LongReward}, SeaLong~\citep{SeaLong}, LongFaith~\citep{yang2025longfaith}, and CARE~\citep{CARE}.
 The double-digit gains demonstrate that while agentic RAG systems are not explicitly designed for the distractor setting, they still outperform non-agentic LLMs in long-context reasoning.

+We further use the gap between the open-domain and distractor settings to analyze the root causes of end-to-end errors.
+Comparing F1 scores, imperfect retrieval leads to an $11.1$- and $17.3$- point performance drop on HotpotQA and MuSiQue, respectively.
+In contrast, even when golden evidence is guaranteed in the distractor setting, the remaining gaps to 100\% F1 are $22.5$ and $29.3$ points, respectively.
+These residual gaps correspond to non-retrieval errors, including failures in planning, reasoning, evidence aggregation, and answer generation.
+The larger residual gaps suggest that, although retrieval quality is important, long-horizon planning and reasoning remain the more pronounced bottleneck, especially on the more complex MuSiQue dataset with 2--4 reasoning hops.

 \textbf{RQ5: How does the capacity of reasoning path generator affect the quality of synthetic reasoning paths and the final question answering performance?} To investigate the impact of the underlying LLM's capacity on the quality of EviPath synthesized trajectories, we generated a new set of training data using the Llama-3.1-8B model.
 From Table~\ref{tab:generator} we conclude that RAG agents trained on reasoning paths synthesized by the 70B Llama model yield better QA performance.
-However, an 8B model is already sufficient to synthesize high-quality reasoning paths that allow a RAG agent to attain state-of-the-art performance, demonstrating the robustness of the EviPath paradigm.
+However, an 8B model is already sufficient to synthesize high-quality reasoning paths that allow a RAG agent to attain state-of-the-art performance.